shikhasitaula/credit-risk-classification/README.md

 ### Machine Learning Model 1

-- Balanced Accuracy Score: 0.952 (Original Data) / 0.994 (Resampled Data)
+- Balanced Accuracy Score: 0.952 (Original Data) -> For the original data, the balanced accuracy score is 0.952, indicating that the model, on average, correctly predicts 95.2% of the samples from both classes.
-- Precision (High-Risk Loans): 0.85 (Original Data) / 0.84 (Resampled Data)
+- Precision (High-Risk Loans): 0.85 (Original Data) -> For the original data, the precision for high-risk loans is 0.85, meaning that when the model predicts a loan as high-risk, it is correct 85% of the time.
-- Recall (High-Risk Loans): 0.91 (Original Data) / 0.99 (Resampled Data)
+- Recall (High-Risk Loans): 0.91 (Original Data) ->  For the original data, the recall for high-risk loans is 0.91, meaning that the model correctly identifies 91% of all actual high-risk loans.

 ### Machine Learning Model 2

-- Balanced Accuracy Score: 0.952 (Original Data) / 0.994 (Resampled Data)
+- Balanced Accuracy Score:  0.994 (Resampled Data) -> For the resampled data, the balanced accuracy score is 0.994, indicating that the model, on average, correctly predicts 99.4% of the samples from both classes.
-- Precision (High-Risk Loans): 0.85 (Original Data) / 0.84 (Resampled Data)
+- Precision (High-Risk Loans): 0.84 (Resampled Data) -> For the resampled data, the precision for high-risk loans is 0.84, indicating that when the model predicts a loan as high-risk, it is correct 84% of the time.
-- Recall (High-Risk Loans): 0.91 (Original Data) / 0.99 (Resampled Data)
+- Recall (High-Risk Loans):  0.99 (Resampled Data) -> For the resampled data, the recall for high-risk loans is 0.99, indicating that the model correctly identifies 99% of all actual high-risk loans.

+This suggests that the model trained on resampled data is better at capturing high-risk loans.

 ## Summary

 Both models performed well, with the resampled data consistently outperforming the original data.
 We recommend using the resampled logistic regression model, especially for identifying high-risk loans.

-- **Performance Dependence**: The choice of model may depend on specific goals.
-The resampled model is better for high-risk loan prediction, while both models work well for balanced predictions.

-- **No Model Rejection**: Both models are valid options, and the choice should align with your institution's objectives.

 In summary, the resampled logistic regression model is our preferred choice for predicting loan risk due to its strong performance, especially in identifying high-risk loans.
 However, both models provide valuable insights.